-Another idea that surfaced was entitlement.
-We pointed out that many people, especially younger generations that were raised with the “everybody is a winner” mentality, expect gifts and recognition regardless of the effort they have put forth.
-One attendee described feeling disappointed when her efforts go unrecognized, and I think we all feel that way from time to time.
-We ultimately decided that maybe we all just have to grow into the practice of gratitude.
-Before we can truly express gratitude for something, we have to first understand the effort that goes into it.
+One idea that surfaced during our discussion was entitlement.
+We observed that many people expect gifts and recognition regardless of the effort they put forth, especially younger adults who were raised with the “everybody is a winner” mentality.
+One attendee described feeling disappointed when her efforts go unrecognized, and we admitted that we all feel that way from time to time.
+Ultimately, we decided that maybe we all just have to grow into the practice of gratitude.
+Before we can truly express gratitude for something, we have to first understand and appreciate the effort that goes into it.

 I am Thankful For…